taigw/brats17/README.md

 ```

 ## How to test
-Similar to 'Use pre-trained models', write a configure file that is similar to `config/test_wt.txt` or `config/test_wt.txt` and set the value of model_file to your own model files.
-Run
+Similar to 'Use pre-trained models', write a configure file that is similar to `config/test_wt.txt` or `config/test_wt.txt` and
+set the value of model_file to your own model files.
+Run:
 ```bash
 python test.py your_own_config_for_test.txt
 ```